Skip to Main Content

 Digital Object Identifiers (DOIs)

-Getting a DOI for Your Open Textbook
+Getting a DOI for Your OER

-• allocate DOI name prefixes
+• Allocate DOI name prefixes

-• register DOI names
+• Register DOI names

-• provide infrastructure for declaring and maintaining metadata and state data.
+• Provide infrastructure for declaring and maintaining metadata and state data

 Adding DOIs in Pressbooks